VishnuMohan31/Worky/SETUP.md

 ## Quick Start (Fresh Installation)

-> ⚠️ **IMPORTANT**: For a fresh clone, delete any old Docker volumes first to ensure migrations run correctly.
+> ⚠️ **IMPORTANT**: For a fresh clone on a new device, always reset the database to ensure clean initialization.

 ### 1. Clone the Repository